jseitter/jfat/README.md

 - Comprehensive command-line interface with filesystem operations
 - Filesystem visualization with DOT graph export
 - Expert mode for detailed FAT table analysis and cluster chain visualization
+- **Interactive shell with MS-DOS-like commands for navigation and file management**
 - Comprehensive test suite with performance benchmarks

 ## Installation